Brescia Travel Guide: Things to Do in Brescia, Italy

-Brescia doesn’t come up in tourist guides much, as it is an industrial city.
+Brescia doesn’t come up in tourist guides much, as it is an industrial city in Italy.
 But, its abundance of museums, Roman ruins, and castles make it a hidden gem.
 If you’re looking to leave the foreign crowds behind, give this place a look.

 Begin your time in Brescia by visiting Tempio Capitolino e Piazza del Foro.
 Back in 73 AD, this ruins complex was a temple dedicated to Roman gods Minerva, Juno, and Jupiter.
 What’s more, there are also remnants of an earlier temple erected during the reign of Julius Caesar.

 While only fragments of this landmark remain, you’ll still find sculptures, frescoes, and mosaics.
 The entrance fee is 8 EUR.
 But you can save money by buying the Brescia Card, which covers admission to this attraction and many others in town.

 After that, spend a couple of hours inside Museo di Santa Giulia.
 This institution calls a former monastery its home.
 Its frescoes and murals are a major draw, as curators have preserved them as they were centuries ago.